dymodi/dymodi.github.io/Research/Literature-Reviews/Beacon-Localization-Related-Works.md

 ---
 layout: post
 title: Related Works of Beacon Based Indoor Localization
 date: June 9, 2017
 author: Yi DING
 ---

-[comment]: # (This blog compose the RELATED WORK section of future paper)

 In this blog, we review the existing work related to the indoor localization based on bluetooth low energy (BLE) beacons.
-Note that this review only consists publications with "Beacon" as keywords.
-The BLE localization is a bigger topic with more impactive publications.

 Among all the literature listed here, [8] provides most comprehensive introduction on this topic.
 First, we need to keep in mind that GPS is not available in the indoor scenario [9].

 The advantages of using BLE in indoor localization:
 * Quick and flexible deployment (compared with VLC).
 [5] (Not for that in [6]) [8]